damlobster/ada2018/README.md

 # **Environment news in the world**

 # Abstract
 Concerns about environmental degradation is taking a growing place in the collective consciousness.
-Global media plays an important role in reporting environmental news to population, whether it is for reporting natural disasters that cause important damage to population and environment, or for exposing the suspicious practice of a company, political actions dealing with environment etc...
+Global media plays an important role in reporting environmental news to population, whether it is for reporting natural disasters that cause important damage to population and environment, or for exposing the suspicious practices of a company, political actions dealing with environment etc...

 We would like to analyse the environment news coverage in the world.
 First, we would like to see what are the main reported actors implied in environment-related event and how they are connected to each other.
 Then, we would like to see what is the distribution and the tone of environmental news from a temporal and spatial view.
 Also it could be interesting to see what are the major events that took place recently and focus on one of these major events.